 Although the REIT does not presently have any joint venture investments, it may in the future co-invest with third parties through joint ventures, including with the Manager and certain affiliates of the Manager if permitted or required by the terms of the Non-Competition Agreement.
 In any such joint venture, the REIT may not be in a position to exercise sole decision making authority regarding the properties owned through joint ventures.
 Investments in joint ventures may, under certain circumstances, involve risks not present when a third party is not involved, including the possibility that joint venture partners might become bankrupt or fail to fund their share of required capital contributions.
 Joint venture partners may have business interests or goals that are inconsistent with the REIT's business interests or goals and may be in a position to take actions contrary to the REIT's policies or objectives.
 Such investments also have the potential risk of impasse on strategic decisions, such as a sale, because neither the REIT nor the joint venture partner would have full control over the joint venture.
-Any disputes that may arise between the REIT and its joint venture partners could result in litigation or arbitration that could increase the REIT's business.
+Any disputes that may arise between the REIT and its joint venture partners could result in litigation or arbitration that could increase the REIT's expenses and distract its officers and/or trustees from focusing their time and effort on the REIT's business.
 In addition, the REIT might in certain circumstances be liable for the actions of its joint venture partners.